-Pipeline Safety: Requirement of Valve Installation and Minimum Rupture Detection Standards.
-This rule was published in April 2022.
-It revises requirements for the installation of rupture-mitigation valves (i.e., remote-control or automatic shut-off valves) or alternative equivalent technologies to prevent or mitigate the public safety and environmental consequences of pipeline ruptures.
+Pipeline Safety: Requirement of Valve Installation and Minimum Rupture Detection Standards Published in April 2022 this rule revised requirements for the installation of rupture-mitigation valves (i.e., remote-control or automatic shut-off valves) or alternative equivalent technologies to prevent or mitigate the public safety and environmental consequences of pipeline ruptures.
 The rule also requires operators to contact 911 emergency call centers immediately upon notification of a potential rupture and conduct post-rupture investigations and reviews.
 Operators must also incorporate lessons learned from such investigations and reviews into training and qualifications programs, and in design, construction, testing, maintenance, operations, and emergency procedure manuals and specifications.
 NW Natural is in compliance with the rule at this time.